MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Pick a starting point

-In container orchestration environments like Kubernetes, OpenShift, Azure Spring Cloud, Azure Container Apps, and Azure App Service, we recommend starting with two replicas/instances.
+In container orchestration environments like Kubernetes, OpenShift, Azure Spring Cloud, Azure Container Apps, and Azure App Service, we recommend starting with two replicas or instances.
 The following table summarizes the recommended starting points for the containerization of your new Java application.

 | vCPU cores | Container Memory | JVM Heap Size | Garbage Collector | Replicas |
 |------------|------------------|---------------|-------------------|----------|